theairkit/runcmd/README.md

 	}

 	/*
-	   We can work here with:
+		Now we can work with:
-	   c.Stdout
+		c.Stdout as io.Reader
-	   c.Stdin
+		c.Stdin as io.Writer
-	   c.Stderr
+		c.Stderr as io.Reader

+		Below we read from c.Stdout to bytes.Buffer, convert it to slice of strings and iterate slice:
+		(of course, we always need to know, which data in stdout: text, binary etc.)
 	*/
+	buf := new(bytes.Buffer)
+	buf.ReadFrom(c.Stdout)
+	for _, s := range strings.Split(buf.String(), "\n") {
+		fmt.Println(s)
+	}

 	// WaitCmd return the exit code
 	// and release resources once the command exits: